vkostyukov/kotlin-sublime-package/README.md

 If you want to contribute to this project, first of all you need to download the latest version of [AAAPackageDev](https://bitbucket.org/guillermooo/aaapackagedev) - useful tool for Sublime Text Packages developing.
 Then you can follow the tutorials:

-* [Syntax Definitions](http://sublimetext.info/docs/en/extensibility/syntaxdefs.html) for changing the syntax definition file
+* [Syntax Definitions](http://docs.sublimetext.info/en/latest/extensibility/syntaxdefs.html) for changing the syntax definition file
-* [Snippets](http://sublimetext.info/docs/en/extensibility/snippets.html) for changing the snippet files
+* [Snippets](http://docs.sublimetext.info/en/latest/extensibility/snippets.html) for changing the snippet files

-There is also [a full documentation](http://sublimetext.info/docs/en/extensibility/extensibility.html) for Sublime Text extensibility.
+There is also [documentation](http://docs.sublimetext.info/en/latest/extensibility/extensibility.html) for extending functionality to Sublime Text.

 The best way to contribute is to send pull-requests though GitHub interface.